Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: Simulations

 \subsection{Steady State Results}

 First, let us consider a MM system with $N=30$ cells and physical parameters described in the previous section.
 We have solved the rate equations for both the optimal $\lambda/l=1$ (left) and the sub-optimal $\lambda/l=20$ (right) regimes.
-The resulted total steady-state density profiles, $n$, are presented in Fig. \ref{fig: density profiles}.
+The resulted total steady-state axial density profiles, $n$, are presented in Fig. \ref{fig: density profiles}.
 In each regime, we compare the different thermodynamical scenarios.
 It is shown that the constant diffusion scenario (black line) has a linearly declining profile while the other scenarios have curved density profiles.
-The diffusion theory (see Sec. \ref{theory}) remarkably agrees with the rate equations model for $\lambda/l=20$ (right panel), where the differences can hardly be distinguished for all thermodynamical scenarios.
-However, in the efficient regime, $\lambda/l=1$, the assumption for continuous diffusion, $\lambda\gg l$, breaks and, indeed, the theoretical and the numerical profiles differ mainly for adiabatic scenarios with $d=1,2$.
+The diffusion theory that is developed in Sec. \ref{theory} (dashed-dotted lines) remarkably agrees with the rate equations model (solid lines) for $\lambda/l=20$ (right panel), where the differences can hardly be distinguished for all thermodynamical scenarios.
+However, in the efficient regime, $\lambda/l=1$, the assumption for continuous diffusion, $\lambda\gg l$, breaks, and the theoretical and the numerical profiles differ mainly for adiabatic scenarios with $d=1,2$.

 In Fig. \ref{fig: population density profiles}, we decompose the total density in each thermodynamical scenarios into its three sub-populations for the optimal regime, $\lambda/l=1$.
-In agreement with the considered mirror ratio, about $80\%$ of the particles in each cell are trapped for all thermodynamic scenarios.
+In agreement with the considered mirror ratio, about $97\%$ of the particles in each cell are trapped for all thermodynamic scenarios.
 The population difference $n_{r}-n_{l}$ is proportional to the steady-state flux and, therefore, does not depend on the cell number for all scenarios.
 We note that in the constant diffusion scenario, the profiles of all three sub-populations decline linearly, while in the other scenarios, the profiles are curved.
 This is because the scattering and the transmission rates in these scenarios depend on the density, where the density profile is convex in the isothermal scenario and concave in the three cooling scenarios.
 It is noted that some past experimental works seem to be inconsistent with a concave density profile \cite{logan1972experimental, danilov1975plasma} but more detailed experiments are required to study this problem in different conditions.